Deep down we are all excessively self-critical, even the seemingly most confident people have a well-developed inner critic’.

 The inner critic

-…is the part of each of us which nags away and is never satisfied with our performance.
+…is the part of each of us that nags away and is never satisfied with our performance.

 You can easily recognise its voice: it is the one that tells you off all the time; the one that keeps saying that you’re never good enough / clever enough / thin enough / educated enough to do or be anything of note in this world.